On this page:

-A 4′ vinyl picket fence often runs $25 – $35 per foot and are a more expensive option than wood.
-That said, vinyl is beautiful and maintenance-free, and much of the cost can be recouped over the lifetime of the fence by avoiding staining and painting costs.
-Vinyl is not prone to rot like wood is, so it often lasts longer requiring less repairs.
+A 4′ vinyl picket fence often runs $15 – $35 per foot and is a comparable cost option to wood.
+Vinyl is beautiful and maintenance-free, and much of its cost can be recouped over the lifetime of the fence by avoiding staining and painting costs.
+Vinyl is not prone to rot like wood, so it often lasts longer, requiring fewer repairs.

 6′ Vinyl Privacy Fence Cost

 Vinyl can also be used for a privacy fence and usually costs $30 – $55 per foot installed.
 Keep in mind that vinyl privacy fences may not hold up well in freeze/thaw climates, as the vinyl can become brittle over time, resulting in cracks or loosened boards and rails.